freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/accessibility-quiz/part-012.md

 - `HTML`
 - `CSS`

-The list items should be wrapped in anchor tags.
+The list items text should be wrapped in anchor tags.

 # --hints--